Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 Molecular Link Between SETD5, KBG Syndrome, and Cornelia de Lange Syndrome Identified

-What was studied: Researchers investigated why mutations in SETD5, ANKRD11 (KBG syndrome), and TBLR1 produce overlapping clinical features.
-They identified a shared molecular complex in brain cells that all three proteins participate in.
+Researchers investigated why mutations in SETD5, ANKRD11 (which causes KBG syndrome), and TBLR1 produce overlapping clinical features in patients.
+They found that all three proteins participate in the same molecular complex inside brain cells.

 • The proteins produced by SETD5, ANKRD11, and TBLR1 form a single molecular complex in brain cells, called the SET3-like complex.